Julie-Anne97/roof_type_detection/README.md

 1. Excel Database with latitude/longitude and its corresponding rooftype
 2. Image extraction/download using Google Apps Script (zoom set to 20 for every building)
-4. First Test Deep Learning Image Classification on reduced dataset and only 2 classes proved to work 75% accuracy.
+4. First Test Deep Learning Image Classification on reduced dataset and only 2 classes proved to work with 75% accuracy.
 5. Second with bigger dataset, all 4 classes test still in progress because kernel keeps dying.
 6. Third test also in progress